Checkmk

 1. Introduction

-The most important task performed by Checkmk’s user interface is displaying the current status of hosts and services.
+The most important task performed by Checkmk’s user interface is displaying the current state of hosts and services.
 This is achieved largely with views in a table format.
 In order for the daily operations to run as efficiently as possible, these tabular views provide numerous functions, and they can be customized to meet your requirements.

 We distinguish between global views and those that require a context.
 Global views can always be called-up directly.
 An example of a global view is the list of all current service problems.
-A context view — the Status of Host … view for example — namely needs to specify by name the host whose status is to be displayed.
+A context view — the Status of Host … view for example — namely needs to specify by name the host whose state is to be displayed.
 Such views can only be called-up in situations relevant to a particular host.

 1.1.
 Global views